practicalli/spacemacs/install-spacemacs/evil-structural-editing.md

 ## Manually managing structure

-Although it is not structural editing, in Vim you can delete to a particular character.
+Although it is not structural editing, in Evil you can delete to a particular character.
 Clojure code inside of `()` can be deleted without deleting the closing `)`

 1. Enter **normal** mode
 2. Move to the starting point of the text you wish to delete